Take this people pleaser quiz if you’re not sure if you’re a people pleaser.

 It is a habit borne of insecurity and the absence of self love.

 So, are you a people pleaser or too much of an mr nice guy?
-Find out by taking our quick and easy People Pleaser Quiz.
+A study showed that at least 40% of men have people-pleasing tendencies.
+Are you one of them?

 What are the signs of a people pleaser?